-For the purposes of this report, the geographical coordinates of Charleston are 38.350 deg latitude, -81.633 deg longitude, and 840 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Charleston are 38.350 deg latitude, -81.633 deg longitude, and 840 ft elevation.

-The topography within 2 miles of Charleston contains significant variations in elevation, with a maximum elevation change of 574 feet, and an average elevation above sea level of 775 feet.
-Within 10 miles contains very significant variations in elevation (1,066 feet).
-Within 50 miles contains large variations in elevation (3,002 feet).
+The topography within 2 miles of Charleston contains significant variations in elevation, with a maximum elevation change of 574 feet and an average elevation above sea level of 775 feet.
+Within 10 miles contains significant variations in elevation (1,066 feet).
+Within 50 miles contains very significant variations in elevation (3,002 feet).

 The area within 2 miles of Charleston is covered by artificial surfaces (65%) and trees (34%), within 10 miles by trees (86%) and artificial surfaces (13%), and within 50 miles by trees (93%).

 This report illustrates the typical weather in Charleston, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.